jppark/impostor/README.md

 Rendering performance enhancement is performed while only rendering necessary impostor and using pre-rendered impostor cache.
 Detailed policy applied is as below.

 * Adaptive Resolution : In rendering massive objects, far objects from view position does not requires high-resolutional impostor texture.
 With calculation of viewing angle from view point, the impostor texture resolution in far object is reduced.
 This operation does not support dynamic resolution change since dynamic resizing of _RenderTexture_ in Unity Engine requires additional performance burden.
 * Angle Threshold : The same method which is applied to previous single impostor.
+Skip impostor rendering update when movement of view position is lower than the threshold.
 * Frustum Culling : Check if the certain impostor are in the camera frustum and if not, do not update the impostor runtime.
 * Pre-rendered Texture Caching : Loads pre-generated texture and use for the impostor rendering instead of dynamically rendering online.